xhtai/cartridges/README.md

 5. Maximize correlation by translations and rotations
 6. Compute probability of obtaining a higher score by chance

-Steps 2, 4 and 5 are implementations of work that has been done by Vorburger and co-authors (NISTIR, 2007), and Roth, Carriveau, Liu, Jain (IEEE, 2015).
+Steps 2, 4 and 5 are implementations (with modifications) of work that has been done at NIST (Vorburger et al. 2007) and other groups (Roth et al. 2015).
 We illustrate each of these steps using an example image.

 ### Step 1